greenelab/onboarding/source/expectations.rst

 ideas, will help you plan your project, and will help to devise experiments to test your hypotheses.
-To facilitate your success, Casey will help you to plan your training, to devise a career plan that can take you to where you want to go, to advise you on your project-risk portfolio, and other elements of
+To facilitate your success, Casey will help you to plan your training, to devise a career plan that can take you to where you want to go, to advise you on your project-risk portfolio, and to provide guidance on other elements of career and project development as needed.

 **Code of Conduct:** All members of the lab, along with visitors, are expected to agree with this code of conduct.
 We will enforce this code.
 We expect